-Description: This course examines the foundations of cell biology including the structure, function, differentiation, and growth of the eucaryotic cell.
+Prerequisites: C or higher in BIOL 102-BIOL 103 Corequisite: BIOL 282 growth of the eukaryotic cell.
 It is primarily concerned with eukaryotic cells from their evolution, organization, differentiation and biosynthesis.
 The simplicity and complexity of macromolecules in the cell are covered through multi-modal learning technologies on nutrition, energy production, and synthesis of cellular components.
 The student develops a thorough understanding of the mechanisms underlying mitosis and meiosis, the cell cycle, and cancer.
-Offered Fall Semester, annually.
+Three hours of lecture, three hours of laboratory per week.
+Offered Fall and Spring Semester, annually.